apigee/apigee-x-pupi-migration/README.md

 *   ***[Recreate instance with no downtime and no data loss](./recreate_with_no_downtime_and_no_data_loss.md)***:
     This is the recommended approach.
-Ideal if you are already multi region Apigee but are not okay with other regions handling API requests temporarily and don't want any data loss or downtime.
-This requires you to create a new Apigee Instance.
+Ideal if you are already multi region Apigee but are not okay with other existing regions handling API requests temporarily and don't want any data loss or downtime.
+This requires you to create a new temporary Apigee Instance in a different region than the existing ones.

 *   ***[Recreate instance with downtime and data loss - reuse other existing instances](./recreate_with_no_downtime_and_no_data_existing_multi_region.md)***:
-    This is the recommended approach if you are already multi region Apigee and are okay with other regions handling all the API requests temporarily and don't want any data loss and downtime.
+    This is the recommended approach if you are already multi region Apigee and are okay with other existing regions handling all the API requests temporarily and don't want any data loss and downtime.
+This approach does not require you to create any temporary Apigee instances.

 *   ***[Recreate instance with downtime but with no data loss](./recreate_with_downtime_and_no_data_loss.md)***:
-    This is good if you are okay with downtime(probably for dev or qa Apigee org) but still want to retain cassandra data.
+    This is good if you are okay with downtime (probably suitable for non-production Apigee organizations) but still want to retain the runtime data.

 *   ***[Recreate instance with downtime and data loss](./recreate_with_downtime_and_data_loss.md)***:
-    This is good if you are okay with downtime and data loss(probably for dev or qa Apigee org).
+    This is good if you are okay with downtime and data loss(probably suitable for non-production Apigee organizations).

 Apigee provides configuration scripts and scripts to perform all the required tasks for the migration.
 Read below about the configuration and the scripts.